 pD developer and facilitator

-Air Gallegos began her career as a middle school English teacher at Strive Preparatory Schools in Denver, Colorado.
-She lived in Denver for five years and served as a member of a curriculum design team and as a cultural responsive teaching lead, where she dedicated her energy to bringing culturally responsive teaching methods into classrooms.
-In 2014, she transitioned to Smart High School where she continued teaching literature to 9th-11th grade students as well as serving her school as an instructional coach and professional development lead.
-She is trained in non-violent communication and stress resilience.
+Air Gallegos began her career working in after-school programs in both San Francisco and San Diego.
+She transitioned to teaching middle school English and ethnic studies classes at Strive Preparatory Schools when she moved to Denver, Colorado.
+Air lived in Denver for five years and served as a part of the curriculum design team and as a culturally-responsive teaching lead, where she dedicated her energy to bringing culturally-responsive teaching methods into classrooms.
+In 2014, she transitioned to Smart High School where she continued teaching literature, creative writing, and spoken word poetry and performance to 9th-11th grade students as well as serving her school as an instructional coach and professional development lead.

-Air moved back to California to focus her efforts towards sustainability and mindfulness practices for teachers.
+Air moved back to California to focus her efforts towards social-emotional learning for students, and sustainability and mindfulness practices for teachers.
+For the last two years, she has worked serving local bay area schools by providing social emotional curriculum and professional development to educators.
+Air believes deeply in the power of community, in knowing one’s self, and working collaboratively to make a difference.
 She currently serves The Teaching Well as a PD Designer/Developer and Facilitator, utilizing her coaching and mentorship skills to provide quality sustainable practices for teachers in northern and southern California.

 Sustainable Leadership coach